n0raitor/archlinux-installer/README.md

 ## How To Use

-1. Use the Live-ISO above or the regarding iso from the offical [ArchLinux Website](https://archlinux.org/download/)
+1. Use the Live-ISO above or the regarding iso from the official [ArchLinux Website](https://archlinux.org/download/)

 2. Run the Script an follow the instruction